JustinSms/Ecommerce_clustering/Validation README.md

 beacasue counting the errors is not possible (the true data is missing)
 - there is no right or wrong wihtin clustering - its more about the meaningfulness of a certain algorithim - expert knowledge needded
 -internal and external indexing possible
+- in general it s is more about interpreting and argueuing